 Since the present didn’t provide any clues, I turned my attention to the past and visited the famous ruins of Palenque.
 The size of the excavation site makes it difficult to believe that most of it remains overgrown by rain forest.
 Tourist groups with guides speaking all major European languages roamed the grounds.
 Hieroglyphs are mentioned, wars between different Maya cities, important kings and their ornate tombs.
 No mention of myths about people made from corn.
 My visit to the ruins of Tulum in Quintana Roo is even less informative: The excavation site right by the sea is so small the hoards of tourists sometimes walk single file.
 Arguably, the fact that Tulum is mostly known for its beaches and waves should have made me doubt that it was the right place to go for my project.
 I interact more with surfers and long-term travelers than locals, let alone writers.

 On the flight back to Germany, I wonder what I could have done differently.
 Throughout the trip, the places I sought out were the entrance to the stories and to the lives of those creating and spreading them.
 What if, sometimes, the place obscures the story?
 After all, I wouldn’t visit the Acropolis and expect to find out how contemporary Greek writers negotiate their heritage of classical antiquity.
 The physical manifestations of the past are not necessarily of great concern to those who live and create within the realm of what a culture has become.
 And not every culture expresses itself in writing.
 Maybe Maya storytelling is largely oral?
 Maybe stories are only told in the local languages from and to those who speak them in an attempt to create identity, preserve community, and oppose external influences.
-Maybe it is purposely kept inaccessible to outsiders.
+Maybe they are purposely kept inaccessible to outsiders.
 Back home, I search the university catalog to find out about the history of the Maya empire, the developments starting with the colonization by the Spanish kingdom, and the situation today.
 Even a search of the anthropology library yields nothing.
 Wrong question?
 Wrong keywords?
 Wrong language?

 Language is key